Suture Sculpt

 - Pre- and post-op care

-- Ongoing support and monitoring for a full year and access to comprehensive nutritional coach
+- Ongoing support and monitoring for a full year and access to nutritional guidance.

-At Batash Endoscopic Weight Loss Center, patients are not left to make it on their own once the procedure has been completed, we are here to support you along your weight loss journey.
+Batash Endoscopic Weight Loss Center does not leave a patient to make it on their own once their procedure has been completed.
+Our team of experts is here to support you during the entirety of your weight loss journey.

-To ensure patient success in achieving their weight loss goals, we provide ongoing nutritional support and monitoring for 1 year, as well as lifetime access to our OnTrack wellness program.
+To ensure our patients successfully reach their weight loss goals, we provide ongoing nutritional support and monitoring for 1 year, as well as lifetime access to our OnTrack wellness program.
 The OnTrack program is specifically designed to help our patients achieve their goals and maintain long-term weight loss.

-As with other weight loss procedures, Suture Sculpt works best when combined with a longstanding commitment to a healthy diet and lifestyle that includes regular exercise.
+As with other weight loss procedures, Suture Sculpt works best when combined with a consistent commitment to eating a healthy diet and lifestyle habits that include regular exercise.

-The ESG is carried out via endoscopy, which means that it’s done through your mouth and down your throat.
-Everything is done from the inside of your stomach, rather than the outside of it.
+The ESG is carried out via endoscopy, which means that it is done through your mouth and down your throat.
+Everything is done from the inside of your stomach, rather than the outside of it, so no incisions are necessary.

 Technically, yes!
 An endoscopy is non-surgical.
 No incisions are made whatsoever.

-Yes, you are likely to have some discomfort for a couple of days.
-However, in comparison to other weight loss surgeries, the level of discomfort is far lower.
+You are likely to have some discomfort for a couple of days after your ESG procedure, but many patients report not feeling pain.
+When compared to other weight loss surgeries, the level of discomfort is far lower.
 We will provide you with safe pain-relief measures if needed.

-As the ESG is carried out via endoscopy, there is no scarring!
+No. As the ESG is carried out via endoscopy, there is no scarring.
 No incisions or wounds are made through this procedure.

-The ESG doesn’t change the absorption of nutrients from food, as your intestines remain unchanged.
-However, you will be eating a lot less food.
-Therefore, we advise patients to take a daily multivitamin.
+Yes.
+Even though ESG does not change the way your body absorbs nutrients from food, you will be eating a lot less, so we advise patients to take a daily multivitamin.